 - What America Knew

-Holocaust Resource Library--The library consists of an extensive collection of hundreds of books and curriculum materials on all aspets of the Holocaust.
-The library is available for teachers and students at no charge.
+Library: The Holocaust Education Resource Center library consists of an extensive collection of hundreds of books and curricular materials on the Holocaust, diversity, genocide, and anti-semitism.
+The library is available for teachers, students, and community members at no charge.